bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 ## Notebooks

-Jupyter servers act as your interface to both your shared file-system and your compute clusters.
+Jupyter servers act as your interface to your shared file system and compute clusters.
 Users can execute code from their notebooks on the compute cluster from the Jupyter interface.
-A Jupyter server is automatically provisioned for your use when you first enter the workspace.
+A Jupyter server is automatically provisioned when you first enter the workspace.

 ![Notebook-View](../platform2-screenshots/notebook_view.png#center)

-You can update / restart Jupyter servers in the "Workspace Settings".
+You can update/restart Jupyter servers in the "Workspace Settings."

 ![Notebook-Manager](../platform2-gifs/notebook_manager.gif#center)

-## Creating Clusters {#creating_clusters}
+## Clusters {#creating_clusters}

-In the left bar click on _Clusters_ (or click on the second step in the _Onboarding_ list).
-This will take you to the _Clusters_ page.
-At the top right corner, click on `Create Cluster` which opens the cluster creation form.
+In the left bar, click on _Clusters_ (or click on the second step in the _Onboarding_ list).
+This action will take you to the _Clusters_ page.
+At the top right corner, click `Create Cluster,` which opens the cluster creation form.

 ![Cluster-Create](../platform2-gifs/create_cluster.gif#center)

-Cluster creation form:
+### Cluster basic configuration

 ![Cluster-Form](../platform2-gifs/create_cluster_form.gif#center)

+**Cluster Name:**

-First, choose a name for your cluster.
+Choose a name for your cluster.

+**Instance type:**

-Then, select the type of nodes in the cluster to be created from the **Instance type** dropdown list.
+Select the type of nodes in the cluster to be created from the dropdown list.
 [EFA](https://aws.amazon.com/hpc/efa/){target="blank"} will be used if the instance type supports it.

 ![Cluster-Form-Instance](../platform2-gifs/create_cluster_list.gif#center)